[vc_row][vc_column][vc_column_text]

 Pizza with Nudja, speck and soft goat cheese

-Tear 2 large slices of Speck and add it to the pizza. ( Speck is available from an Italian deli.
+• Tear 2 large slices of Speck and add them to the pizza. ( Speck is available from an Italian deli.
 Instead, you can use Parma ham).

-Note: you can use Mozarella for this pizza, but the goat cheese is much nicer with the spicy sausage.
+• Note: you can use mozzarella for this pizza, but the goat cheese is much nicer with the spicy sausage.

 Pizza with Nudja, speck and goat cheese